 Another way of measuring success is comparing how often each starting position yields a superior finishing position.
 This is useful because it is directly comparing the cars we want to compare, without having to worry about the effect of several cars ahead of us retiring, for example.
 Here 9th is clearly leading again, with 11th slightly ahead of 10th.

 One more thing to consider is how random the data as a whole is.
-For just one example of this, look at how the the yearly changes that occur in median finishing position:
+For just one example of this, let’s look at the yearly changes that occur in median finishing position:

 The variation year-to-year is greater than the differences between positions!
 This example is not cherry picked, and the fact is true for other metrics too.
 This is the reason to use several years of data.
 It’s also why we are looking for consistent trends across different metrics.
 Of course, if race results were totally predictable from qualifying they’d be no point in watching the race, so the randomness is by no means unwelcome, even if it does make understanding the data a bit more difficult.